Tour India’s Gujarat & Rajasthan

 Overnight for one night in the 5-star Radisson Hotel in Jodhpur.
 (B/L/D)

-Day 10Mehrangarh Fort, Osian, Transfer to Jaisamer
+Day 10Mehrangarh Fort, Osian, Transfer to Jaisalmer

 Check out of the hotel early this morning and begin our explorations of the breathtaking sites in Jodhpur.
 Soaring 400 feet over the roofs of the town, the massive and impregnable Mehrangarh Fort is one of the largest and most impressive in India.
 The red sandstone stronghold, known as the Citadel of the Sun, is a glorious testimony of India’s regal past and is still owned by the Jodhpur royal family.
 Famed for its beautiful architecture, exceptional craftsmanship is exhibited in the fascinating sandstone palaces enclosed within the walls.
 The museum in the fort contains a selection of old royal palanquins, including the elaborate domed gilt Mahadol palanquin, which was won in a battle by the Governor of Gujarat in 1730, along with weaponry, paintings, and decorated period rooms.